amritav/career-flow/Updates.md

 ![LoginPage](https://github.com/adi-kiran/career-flow/assets/36990588/776ab398-f1cc-409a-9927-50e3ce99e489)

 # 2. Add Notes to Jobs and Email Job Details
 We now support adding notes to your saved job applications so you don't forget it!
-Also job details can now be shared to any email id.
+Also job details can now be shared to any email ID.
 (GIF in [Tutorials.md](https://github.com/adi-kiran/career-flow/blob/main/Tutorials.md#add-application-note--share-application))

 # 3. Statistics Page
 We added a new page that displays metrics for the users job search.
 It shows graphs of the number of jobs created over the past 6 months, a ob search funnel graph of the number of jobs saved (wishlisted), number of applications submitted, number of interviews given, etc. We also show the user their latest activity, which is the applications that were recently created or updated.
 (GIF in [Tutorials.md](https://github.com/adi-kiran/career-flow/blob/main/Tutorials.md#statistics-page))